TienDatJohnyDo/seng438-a2-group13/READMe.md

 This repository contains
 * Our written lab report
-* Our JFreeChart eclipse project containing libraries and test classes
+* Our JFreeChart eclipse project containing our RangeTest and DataUtilitiesTest
-* Range class Test Suite
+* Range class Test Suite alone
-* DataUtilities class Test Suite
+* DataUtilities class Test Suite alone
+* Testing Plan PDF
 * Screenshots of our Jira Bug Reporting
 * Lab 2 manual (from cloned repository)
 * Note : the external libraries our group has used are within the lib folder, as we could not figure out how to add external libraries to the eclipse project without having errors within the buiild path after re-downloading, but it would be within the JFreeChart folder.